OpenNHP/opennhp/docs/server_plugin.md

 For example, the main functionality to be implemented by the "example" plugin is as follows:

-1. After submitting a form containing the user's identity and password on the H5 page;
+1. Submit a form containing user name and password on the H5 page;

 2. The NHP-Server server receives the form for verification.
 After the verification is successful, it initiates a knock on the NHP-AC server;